Urinary Incontinence

 4. Muscle diseases.

-5.Prolonged bed rest and long term placement of urinary catheters.
+5. Prolonged bed rest and long term placement of urinary catheters.

-In prolonged bed rest the the pelvic muscles become flabby from non use and the alignment of urethra is altered and urinary retention and incontinence develop.
+In prolonged bed rest, the pelvic muscles become flabby from non use and the alignment of the urethra is altered and urinary retention and incontinence develop.

-6.Repeated or chronic urinary bladder infection.
+6. Repeated or chronic urinary bladder infection.

 Infection produces normal control bladder functions, develop urge of urination and frequency and acquiring a smaller capacity and incontinence.

-1. Functional or emotional causes.
+Functional or emotional causes.

-Psychosis and severe depression produce changes in perception of normal senses and loss of voluntary actions in timely fashion is lost.
+Psychosis and severe depression produce changes in perception of normal senses, and loss of voluntary actions in timely fashion is lost.

-1. Adverse effects of medication.
+Adverse effects of medication.

 Hypnotics, sedative and anti depression medications have adverse effects on urinary center and on the bladder and urinary sphincters.
-In male Anticholinergic drugs produce dysuria and retention of urine.
+In male, Anticholinergic drugs produce dysuria and retention of urine.

-1. Pregnancy.
+Pregnancy.

 In normal pregnancy, as the gravid uterus enlarges and grow upwards, it raises the bladder neck with it, bladder capacity also increases and some retention of urine is normal.
-In advanced pregnancy wetting under garments occurs often.
+In advanced pregnancy, wetting undergarments occurs often.

 Incidence of urinary incontinence.

 There are about 13 million cases of urinary incontinence in the USA alone.
 About half of them are nursing home residence.
-In general female patients outnumbers male patients.
+In general, female patients outnumbers male patients.
 Most of the patients are elderly with various chronic illnesses, younger patients are those with developmental delays or have congenital neurological diseases.
 Spinal cord injury sustained in sports and auto accidents account for a handful.

 Prevention and Treatment of Urinary Incontinence.

-Training at toilet starts in early childhood .
+Training at toilet starts in early childhood.
 It requires a great deal of patience and love in toilet training.
-It is important not to threatened or punish a child for an accidental bed wetting.
+It is important not to threatened or punish a child for an accidental bed-wetting.
 Fear and intimidation are very counterproductive.

 In alcoholism, diabetes mellitus, prompt medical management and timely treatment with antibiotics of infections go a long way to avoid development of urinary incontinence.
-Obstruction to the bladder neck by an enlarged prostrate gland in male and pelvic tumors in both sexes should be address surgically.
+Obstruction to the bladder neck by an enlarged prostate gland in male and pelvic tumors in both sexes should be address surgically.
 Prolonged indwelling catheter should be avoided and various other methods alternative to indwelling catheter are available and should be used.
-Retraining of voluntary voiding should be the goal in all cases where intact bladder innervation is preserved and that should include CVA and spinal cord injury.
+Retraining of voluntary voiding should be the goal in all cases where intact bladder innervation is preserved, and that should include CVA and spinal cord injury.

 Surgical treatment:

 In advanced pelvic malignancy, the bladder may have to be removed.
-A urinary conduit is created from a loops of the ilium.
+A urinary conduit is created from a loop of the ilium.
 At times, transcutaneous stents are placed to drain the urine from the both ureters.
 Various other forms of urinary diversion operations are used based on specific circumstances.

 No comments: